EXCLUSIVE-Pakistan to allow private firms to import COVID shots, exempt from price caps -documents

 Pakistan has yet to receive any of the 17 million doses it is expected to get through the COVAX initiative.

+According to government records, only 27,228 healthcare workers have so far been vaccinated.

+Sinopharm, AstraZeneca and Sputnik V are the only three candidates to be approved for emergency use in Pakistan.

-(Reporting by Asif Shahzad; Editing by Nick Macfie Editing by Euan Rocha and Nick Macfie)
+(Reporting by Asif Shahzad; Additional reporting by Umar Farooq in Islamabad and Syed Raza Hasan in Karachi; Writing by Gibran Peshimam and Asif Shahzad; Editing by Euan Rocha and Nick Macfie)

 ((euan.rocha@tr.com; +91 22 6180 7257; Reuters Messaging: euan.rocha.reuters.com@reuters.net))